The Family News Letter Vol.7

 The Latter Day Wild Geese

 Our American story is much the same as so many other families in that we can trace our roots to a different place and time where the promise of economic and spiritual fulfillment was becoming increasingly difficult.
 My mother came to America from Drumnafern County Tyrone Ireland in 1929 when she was seventeen years old to find work and help to support her family.
 I’m not at all sure if she thought of the move as permanent, because I felt initially that she had every intention of returning and making a life for herself back home.
-It is not as though she did not have any family here, her brother John had come just six months earlier, and her uncles Mick and Terance had been here for a dozen years.
+It is not as though she did not have any family here, her brother John had come just six months earlier, and her uncles Mick and Terence had been here for a dozen years.
 She was not alone.
 Over the years I came to realize that there was a much broader network that held them together, gave them strength and solace through the difficult times, a community that made the transition less difficult.
 They were her family, friends and neighbors, what I refer to as Ireland’s Latter Day Wild Geese.

 In my early childhood years I off course knew my mother’s brother, my Uncle John, and I have many pleasant memories of our visits to his home in Brooklyn, NY.
 When I began to put together my genealogical tree almost thirty years ago and pull together all those early memories, the source for all those names became clear.
 Places such as Drumnafern and Reaskmore, Killeeshil, Tullyallan.
 Names like Mallon, McCann, Lucas, Duggan, McCool, and Comac appear in the census records of 1901 and 1911 and those names and are part of my earliest memories.
-When Terance Duffy passed away suddenly in 1939, Pat McCool became a guardian for Luke, Terance and James.
-Evelyn, their sister was taken in by Terance’s brother Mick Duffy and his wife Bridget.
+When Terence Duffy passed away suddenly in 1939, Pat McCool became a guardian for Luke, Terence and James.
+Evelyn, their sister was taken in by Terence's brother Mick Duffy and his wife Bridget.
 Pat McCool left his job as a construction sandhog and purchased a farm in Poukeepsie, NY, a place I had visited in 1960 with my mother and my Uncle John.
 The McCanns were related through marriage to the Mallon family in Reaskmore and they came to Brooklyn in the 1920’ and were instrumental in sponsoring several of the Mallon and Duffy family members soon to follow.
 John Lucas and Lizzy Duggan who became husband and wife were both expatriates.
 John Lucas became a very successful contractor and helped build much the town of Long Beach NY in the 1940’s.
 Rose Comac was arguably my mother’s closest friend and confidant through the years.
 When difficulties arose they would come to the aid of one another, just as their families had done back home in Ireland.

 Practicing genealogy is like building a house.
 We study and put together the structure, but there is more that makes it a home.
 The stories passed down from generation to generation are the furniture, and decorative artifacts that bring warmth and comfort to our lives.
 As I pursue our story further, I am sure that more of those people that touched our lives will be added and maybe bring back another name or face from the distant recesses of my mind.
 After all this is an ongoing discovery.